 It was the best way the restaurant could recruit workers to accommodate all the tourists who would flock to Northern Michigan each summer.

-“We’ve had exchange students just based on necessity,” said Mark Smolak, George’s son who helps with the current operations of the restaurant.
+“We’ve had exchange students just based on necessity,” said Mark Smolak, George’s son, who helps with operations at the restaurant.
 “We started using it based solely on need.
 It’s something the guests have loved, and we’ve continued that tradition.
 People meet people from different parts of the world.”

-The students stay in cabins that were built next to the restaurant or at other housing in the village, with this year’s group of students including people from the Ukraine and Belarus.
+The students stay in cabins that were built next to the restaurant or at other housing in the village.

 The waitress came over to work at the restaurant with her boyfriend’s best friend.